 Who we are

-As the only Approved Autism Evaluation Center located in Southwest Michigan for Blue Cross Blue Shield of Michigan and Blue Care Network, the Western Evaluation Center for Autism and Neurodevelopmental Disorders (WECAN) at Western Michigan University offers comprehensive, interdisciplinary diagnostic evaluations for autism spectrum disorder.
+As the first Approved Autism Evaluation Center located in Southwest Michigan for Blue Cross Blue Shield of Michigan and Blue Care Network, the Western Evaluation Center for Autism and Neurodevelopmental Disorders (WECAN) at Western Michigan University offers comprehensive, interdisciplinary diagnostic evaluations for autism spectrum disorder.
 Our diagnostic team uses an interprofessional, collaborative approach to assessment to examine a child’s skills, development and behavior.
-The team uses broad-based assessment measures, autism-specific measures, and observational tools.
+The team uses broad-based assessment measures, autism-specific measures and observational tools.
 We offer diagnostic clarity related to autism and developmental concerns and provide individualized treatment recommendations based upon evaluation results and the child and family’s needs.

 Our collaborative approach provides a comprehensive evaluation for children identified as having a developmental concern, which may include autism spectrum disorder.
 Our multidisciplinary team includes a developmental behavioral pediatrician, clinical psychologist and a speech and language pathologist, who will meet and work with you and your child during the evaluation.
 WECAN supports pre-professional student training, therefore student clinicians will be involved in the comprehensive evaluation, under supervision by faculty members.